rust-lang/book/second-edition/nostarch/chapter18.md

 If `some_option_value` was a `None` value, `some_option_value` would not match the pattern `Some(x)`.
 The pattern `Some(x)` is refutable since there exists a case in which it would fail to match a value.
-There's nothing valid that our code could do with this `let` statement if `some_option_value` was the `None` value.
-Therefore, Rust will complain at compile time that we've tried to use a refutable pattern where an irrefutable pattern is required:
+There’s nothing valid that our code could do with this `let` statement if `some_option_value` was the `None` value.
+Therefore, Rust will complain at compile time that we’ve tried to use a refutable pattern where an irrefutable pattern is required:

 ```